Why are Institutional Investors Interested in Buying Broadcom Inc. (AVGO)?

 Broadcom Inc. (AVGO) Analyst Forecasts

-Broadcom Inc. is expected to release its quarterly report on 03/12/2020 and earnings per share for the current quarter are estimated at $5.33 with sales reaching $6B over the same period.
-The EPS is expected to shrink by -44.30% this year, but quarterly earnings will post 10.10% year-over-year.
+Broadcom Inc. quarterly earnings per share for the current quarter are estimated at $5.14 with sales reaching $5.7B over the same period.
+The EPS is expected to shrink by -44.30% this year, but quarterly earnings will post 5.20% year-over-year.

 Broadcom Inc. (AVGO) Top Institutional Holders